aeon-toolkit/aeon/docs/governance.md

 # Governance

-The purpose of this document is to formalize the governance process used by the `aeon` project, to clarify how decisions are made and how the various elements of our community interact.
+The purpose of this document is to formalise the governance process used by the `aeon` project, to clarify how decisions are made and how the various elements of our community interact.
 Our goal is to ensure a transparent, democratic, and inclusive decision-making process that empowers all community members to contribute to the project.